Prajwal-S-6/Spring-Certification-Path/module-02/AOP/README.md

 Limitations of CGLIB proxy
 * Doesnt support self invocation.
 Meaning Aspects are not applied when one method invokes another method in the class.
 Aspects are applied when methods are invoked externally.
 * Class for which proxy should be created cannot be final - throws Exception - Cannot subclass final class.
 Similarly, the methods also cannot be final.
 As CGLIB proxy BTS creates subclass for the class and overrides the original methods.
-* Private methods are not proxied, hence aspects are not applied. public, package, protected methods are proxied
+* Private methods are not proxied, hence aspects are not applied. public, package, protected methods are proxied and aspects are applied on pointcut matching join point